jingwen-z/jingwen-z.github.io/_posts/2016-11-11-analyse-total-amount-of-compensation.md

 As Table 1 shows, according to the p-values which are under the significant level, I got the variables that have significant effects on the total amount of compensation.
-The country Maurice, the primary beneficiary BOA Benin, Bank of Mascarene and MCB Ltd have significant effects on total amount of compensation at 1%.
-At 5% level, the primary beneficiary ALIOS has a significant impact on total amount of compensation and at 10% level, the beneficiary Credit of Senegal and the loan amount also have a significant impact on it.
+The country _Maurice_, the primary beneficiary _BOA Benin_, _Bank of Mascarene_ and _MCB Ltd_ have significant effects on total amount of compensation at **1%**.
+At **5%** level, the primary beneficiary _ALIOS_ has a significant impact on total amount of compensation and at **10%** level, the beneficiary _Credit of Senegal_ and the _loan amount_ also have a significant impact on it.

 Some of the variables above have positive effects on the amount of compensation.
-Ceteris paribus, signing one contract with “BOA Benin” increases 179.6 thousand euros of total compensation.
-Signing one contract with Bank of Mascarene leads to 679.9 thousand more euros, ceteris paribus.
-Thanks to the estimation analysis, one contract with MCB Ltd increases total compensation by 609 thousand euros.
+Ceteris paribus, signing one contract with _BOA Benin_ increases **179.6 thousand** euros of total compensation.
+Signing one contract with _Bank of Mascarene_ leads to **679.9 thousand** more euros, ceteris paribus.
+Thanks to the estimation analysis, one contract with _MCB Ltd_ increases total compensation by **609 thousand** euros.
 Besides, there are other two variables whose effects are not that outstanding.
-Ceteris paribus, one contract with Credit of Senegal results in 37.87 thousand euros’ compensation.
-In addition, a €1000-increasing in the loan amount augments compensation amount by 17.05%.
+Ceteris paribus, one contract with _Credit of Senegal_ results in **37.87 thousand** euros’ compensation.
+In addition, a €1000-increasing in the _loan amount_ augments compensation amount by **17.05%**.

-Moreover, we can observe that the model fits well the data since the value of R2 is 89.82%, which is pretty high.
+Moreover, we can observe that the model fits well the data since the value of R2 is **89.82%**, which is pretty high.
 However, the p-value and R2 are not enough.
 In order to check whether this linear model is really confidential, I firstly checked if the observations are independent with following codes and got the graph below: